hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 ```
 ### Step 7: Edit the Nomad Server Configuration to Enable Vault Integration

-At this point, you are ready edit the [vault stanza][vault-stanza] in the Nomad
-Server's configuration file called located at `/etc/nomad.d/nomad.hcl`.
+At this point, you are ready to edit the [vault stanza][vault-stanza] in the Nomad Server's configuration file located at `/etc/nomad.d/nomad.hcl`.
 Provide the token you generated in the previous step in the `vault` stanza of
 your Nomad server configuration.
 The token can also be provided as an
 environment variable called `VAULT_TOKEN`.
 Be sure to specify the
 `nomad-cluster-role` in the [create_from_role][create-from-role] option.
 After